-Idiopathic hypersomnia is a sleep disorder characterized by chronic and disabling excessive daytime sleepiness (the inability to stay awake and alert during the day resulting in drowsiness and unplanned lapses into sleep) that is not caused by other medical, behavioral or psychiatric conditions known to induce excessive sleepiness.^{5,6,7,8} Symptoms may also include prolonged nighttime sleep, long and unrefreshing naps and sleep inertia (prolonged difficulty waking, with frequent reentries into sleep, confusion, and irritability).^{5,6,7,8} Idiopathic hypersomnia is a debilitating illness that can significantly affect social, school and occupational functioning.^{8,9} Insurance claims data suggest diagnosed prevalence of IH is approximately 37,000 patients; however, given known mis- and under-diagnoses of IH, in addition to lack of FDA-approved therapies, the unmet need may be significantly greater.
+Idiopathic hypersomnia is a sleep disorder characterized by chronic and disabling excessive daytime sleepiness (the inability to stay awake and alert during the day resulting in drowsiness and unplanned lapses into sleep) that is not caused by other medical, behavioral or psychiatric conditions known to induce excessive sleepiness.^{1,2,3,4} Symptoms may also include prolonged nighttime sleep (with sleep duration in excess of 11 hours per night), long and unrefreshing naps and sleep inertia (prolonged difficulty waking, with frequent reentries into sleep, confusion, and irritability).^{1,2,3,4} Although there are overlapping clinical features with narcolepsy, idiopathic hypersomnia is a distinct, identifiable condition with specific diagnostic criteria.1 Idiopathic hypersomnia is a debilitating illness that can significantly affect social, school and occupational functioning.^{4,5} Insurance claims data suggest diagnosed prevalence of idiopathic hypersomnia is approximately 37,000 patients; however, given known mis- and expected underdiagnoses of idiopathic hypersomnia, in addition to lack of FDA-approved therapies, the unmet need may be significantly greater.

-More information about Xywav, including Full Prescribing Information and Medication Guide, is available here. http://pp.jazzpharma.com
+More information about Xywav, including Full Prescribing Information and Medication Guide, is available here. <http://pp.jazzpharma.com /pi/xywav.en.USPLpdf>

-/pi/xywav.en.USPI.pdf>

-About Xywav TM(calcium, magnesium, potassium, and sodium oxybates) oral solution
+About XywavTM (calcium, magnesium, potassium, and sodium oxybates) oral solution

-Xywav, also known as JZP-258, is approved by the U.S. Food and Drug Administration (FDA) for the treatment of cataplexy or excessive daytime sleepiness in patients 7 years of age and older with narcolepsy.
-It is an investigational product candidate being evaluated for the treatment of idiopathic hypersomnia in adult patients.
-While the exact mechanism of action of Xywav is unknown, it is hypothesized that the therapeutic effects of Xywav on cataplexy and excessive daytime sleepiness are mediated through GABA_B actions during sleep at noradrenergic and dopaminergic neurons, as well as at thalamocortical neurons.1
+Xywav, also known as JZP-258, is a lower-sodium oxybate approved by the U.S. Food and Drug Administration (FDA) for the treatment of cataplexy or excessive daytime sleepiness in patients 7 years of age and older with narcolepsy.
+It is an investigational product being evaluated for the treatment of idiopathic hypersomnia in adult patients.
+While the exact mechanism of action of Xywav is unknown, it is hypothesized that the therapeutic effects of Xywav on cataplexy and excessive daytime sleepiness are mediated through GABA_B actions during sleep at noradrenergic and dopaminergic neurons, as well as at thalamocortical neurons.6